microsoft/migrate-java-ee-app-to-azure-training/00-prerequisites/README.md

 ### Install Docker

-*Note if you do not have a Docker ID yet you will need to sign up as you need it to download Docker Desktop*
+*Note if you do not have a Docker ID yet you will need to sign up for one as you will need it to download the Docker Desktop*

-*Note you DO not have to go through the tutorial, you only need to download the Docker installer*
+*Note you DO not have to go through the Docker tutorial, you only need to download the Docker installer*

 Go to [Get Started with Docker](https://www.docker.com/get-started)